zsk4/WhillansCatalogPaper/README.md

 Code used to process GNSS data and create figures in PAPER NAME.
 Data associated with this repository is available at DOI.
 > [!CAUTION]
-> This repository is still activly undergoing revisions in preperation for paper publication
+> This repository is still actively undergoing revisions in preperation for paper publication

 # Quickstart
 1. Set up the included conda environment whillanscatalogpaper.yml